pian13131/sngn/Spring/05_AOP.md

 - after throwing advice: run after the method(if exception thrown)
 - Around advice: run before and after method

-*just like the life cycle of component in React, haha*

 ##### Join Point

 **when** to apply code during program execution